WA Cruising Guide

 - An ePub file, for use with e-readers such as Kobo, and any platform with software such as Adobe Digital Editions, or iBooks (Apple devices only).

 The pdf file is about 70MB and the ePub file is about 185MB, so a reasonable internet connection is required for sensible download times.
 Once downloaded, you do not need an internet connection unless you want to use the live links in the document.
-If you would like a hardcopy version these are available at cost $45 (incl.
+If you would like a hardcopy version these are available at a cost of $53.50 plus postage (incl.
 GST) from Fremantle Sailing Club Reception (08 9435-8800 or email@example.com).

 To download your free copy of this invaluable resource: